nubbsterr/ELK-SIEM-Setup/README.md

 Awesome sauce.
 We now have a zip file of our our CA certificate and private key.
 Unzip the zip folder with `sudo unzip ./elastic-stack-ca.zip`.
 You should have a `ca/` directory with a certificate file and private key.
 Our next step is to generate the certificate to sign for each of our instances.

-Generate the certificate with the following command: `sudo /usr/share/elasticsearch/bin/elasticsearch-certutil cert --ca-cert ca/ca.crt --ca-key ca/ca.key --pem --in instances.yml -- out cert.zip`.
+Generate the certificate with the following command: `sudo /usr/share/elasticsearch/bin/elasticsearch-certutil cert --ca-cert ca/ca.crt --ca-key ca/ca.key --pem --in instances.yml --out cert.zip`.
 Let me make this shrimple to understand:
 1. We use the certutil and assign the CA certificate and private key from our unzipped files.
 2. Everything is set to the PEM format, given the `--pem` option.
 3. `--in instances.yml` is going to effectively use each instance specified in `instances.yml` and generate its certificate, private key and the CA certificate.